awslabs/LibMLKEM/spark_ada/README.md

 ### Hybrid static and dynamic verification

-This implementation takes a hybrid verification approach that combines formal verification with dynamic testing.
+This implementation takes a hybrid verification approach that combines static verification with dynamic testing.
 Specifically:

-* Formal verification of the absence of undefined behaviour, plus memory-safety and type-safety with respect to the stated types, pre-conditions, post-conditions, and assertions.
+* Static verification of the absence of undefined behaviour, plus memory-safety and type-safety with respect to the stated types, pre-conditions, post-conditions, and assertions.
 The proof is "auto-active" in that it is completely automated